yusufafify/Snake_Ladder_Monopoly/README.md

 - **Object-Oriented Design:** The game is designed using OOP principles, making the code modular and easy to understand.

 ## Special Attacks:
-Every player can choose 2 unique from 4 special attacks that will help him reach the final cell first A player can choose during his “recharge the wallet” turn to launch a special attack instead of recharging his wallet.
-(If he is not denied from rolling dice)
+Every player can choose 2 unique from 4 special attacks that will help him reach the final cell first.
+A player can choose during his “recharge the wallet” turn to launch a special attack instead of recharging his wallet.
+(If he is not denied from rolling dice).
 - **Fire Attack:** Choose a player to burn.
-Deduct 20 coins from his wallet for his next 3 turns
+Deduct 20 coins from his wallet for his next 3 turns.
 - **Ice Attack:** Choose a player to prevent from rolling the next turn.
 - **Lightnining Attack:** Deduct 20 coins from all other players.
 - **Poison Attack:** Choose a player to poison.
-For 5 turns, deduct 1 number from his dice roll
+For 5 turns, deduct 1 number from his dice roll.

 ## Installation